SamuelSwartzberg/flashcardifying_text_temp/inf/programming/languages-themselves/as-a-language/the-language/identifiers-values-variables-types/temp.md

 # (data) types

-An abstract data type is defined in terms of its behavior or more specifically its semantics, instead of in terms of its syntax.
-If an abstract data type is a description of what something does, a data structure is how something does it.

 A null pointer/reference/type/value indicates that we're not referring to a valid thing Datatypes implemented in a programming language can either be scalar or compound/composite Bash is fun in that it does not have data types at all, in truth all values are strings